gretl-project/gretl/addons/regls/examples/README.txt

 regls example files

-Please note that fatplus.inp, lambda_sequence.inp and xvalidate_consec.inp
+Please note that fatplus.inp, lambda_sequence.inp, xvalidate_consec.inp
-include comparison with R's glmnet.
-These scripts contain the following
+and elnet_sequence.inp include comparison with R's glmnet.
+These scripts contain the following lines (or similar):
-lines:

 # STOP here if R + glmnet is not available
 # quit